How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 Banks also charge a fee for every fiat-to-crypto exchange.
 They might also include surcharges to the Bitcoin hot wallets.
 The rates depend on market conditions and the financial performance of the Bitcoin ATM.

-To have a smooth functioning system with practical customer assistance, one has to invest in training employees to collect cash and regulate the machine operations.
+To have a smooth functioning system with practical customer assistance, one must train employees to collect cash and regulate the machine operations.
 This is a variable and ongoing cost.
 There might even be standard utility costs and supply payments for customer support, receipt paper, and branding.
 The real estate rent also adds up depending upon the location where the Bitcoin ATM is situated.

 KYC & AML Requirements